department-of-veterans-affairs/caseflow/docs/ready.md

     1. Highly recommend designers to use [Sketch Measure](http://utom.design/measure/)

 #### Icons
  1. Ensure that all necessary SVGs are linked from the ticket and render correctly in the GitHub browser.
-Do not add new icons that are Font (not so) Awesome.
-See all [icons in design repo](https://github.com/department-of-veterans-affairs/appeals-design-research/tree/7d850e611d94c448b7e143273bc74a414d3fb3ca/Projects/Styleguide/Design%20files/Icons).
+Do not add new icons that are Font (not so) Awesome (see all [icons in design repo](https://github.com/department-of-veterans-affairs/appeals-design-research/tree/7d850e611d94c448b7e143273bc74a414d3fb3ca/Projects/Styleguide/Design%20files/Icons)).

 #### Complex Use cases
 1. Is the design scalable for scenarios where there are many files and documents?